viveknair/react-workshop/README.md

 ## You're done!

-You are all set for the workshop on March 8th at 7PM.
+You are all set for the workshop.
 I'm looking forward to seeing you there!
 I'll also spend a few minutes during the workshop going over these steps, so feel free to skip any steps that are confusing.
 If you run into any issues/concerns, shoot an email to `vnair611@gmail.com`.
 I'd be more than happy to help debug your environment issues.
 You can skim through the workshop slides as well here: `https://goo.gl/P9zrCS`